-Turkey, whether it’s roasted, smoked, or fried, is the iconic centerpiece of most holiday tables.
+Turkey, whether it’s roasted, smoked or fried, is the iconic centerpiece of most holiday tables.
 And you don’t want to skimp on it — this protein-rich food is actually one of the most nutritious things served at these indulgent meals.
-The protein from turkey can really help keep things in balance while you enjoy all those potato-filled sides and sugary desserts.
+The protein from turkey can help keep things in balance while you enjoy all those potato-filled sides and sugary desserts.

 “Most people go for white meat because of its reputation of being a great source of lean protein,” Dana Harrison, the nutritionist behind Eats 2 Know, LLC, told The Daily Meal in an email.
 “Low in calories, low in fat.”

 However, she points out that this might not necessarily mean it’s the better choice.

 The actual calorie differences in the two cuts of meat are pretty minimal — a 3-ounce serving of any part of the turkey falls within a range of 160 to 190 calories.
 “There isn’t a significant enough difference to say that eating one over the other has much of an impact on our health,” Harrison said.
 “They’re both great options that fit into a healthy, adequate, and balanced diet.”

 If you enjoy dark meat, the answer is simple: Eat the dark meat.
 And if you prefer white meat, then eat the white meat.

 “Dark meat has almost the same amount of protein per ounce, but has gotten a bad rap due to its fat content,” she said.
 “It’s time to debunk that.”

 Dark meat has a higher concentration of both saturated and unsaturated fat — but that’s not necessarily a bad thing.
 These fats could help you to feel more satiated by your meal, and they actually have a number of health benefits, as well.
 Dark meat is also higher in certain other nutrients, including iron, zinc, B vitamins and selenium.